natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/D.520.md

 Enemies worth noting:

 * [[Bf 109 (Family)|Bf 109s]]: This plane is one of the D.520's most dangerous enemies.
 They can out-run you in level flight, but your turn rate is better, even without using combat flaps.
 So, the classic dogfight is the only way to counter them.
+Bf 109s have more engine power at all altitude, but the difference is almost gone at 4000 m where D.520 have the most power and then increase with altitude.
+A good way to deal with Bf 109 is to climb around 5000-6000 m and then bring the enemy plane to this altitude with a dogfight.

 * [[A6M2]]/[[A6M3]]: As always, never go in a turnfight with them.
 The D.520 can easily out-run the Zero in a shallow dive or even in level flight.
 Head-ons are recommended, because the Hispano cannon can have devastating impact on their weak airframes, and the MGs are capable of causing fires.